rycus86/docker-pygen/README.md

 The only required parameter is the `--manager` containing the hostname of the Swarm manager app listening for remote events.

+My tests indicate that there can be a slight delay between a container becoming healthy and the owning Swarm task changing to *running* state.
+Because of this you might want to use the `--repeat` option of the manager to retry the template generation after a few seconds which should give some time for the task state to settle.

 The worker app is available as a Docker image too using tags prefixed with `worker`: